dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 ### Internal test results

 Test results for "internal" projects are accessible via the link which is provided in the build output or via Azure DevOps Tests tab.

+### Helix Work Item Exit statuses:

+As surfaced by the Helix API and backing Kusto (Azure Data Explorer) database, here's an explanation of the statuses you may see from Helix work items.

+- Pass - Work item did everything as expected, and its exit code was 0.
+- Fail – Work item did everything as expected including reporting results, but had a non-zero exit code.
+- BadExit – A non-zero exit code, typically a crash, where also no results were reported
+- None – No network problems to Azure components, and stuff worked, but we were unable to start your work item.
+Often this will be caused by problems like no space left on the device or a payload that is so large it cannot be downloaded within 10 minutes, but can also be indicative of a misconfigured machine.
+We strive for 0 of these from machine configuration, but given we intentionally do not set limits on payloads this can and does happen for the former reasons.
+- Error – Same as None except that the Helix client catches it and sends telemetry saying it knew it was in error.
+- DeadLetter – Multiple Helix machines tried to run the work item “Max Delivery Count” times (typically configured as 3), and were unable to complete it, OR the queue is deprecated (end-of life: happening more in these core-reduction times).
+No output is registered, and the console log is redirected to a page explaining what DeadLetter means.
+- InfraRetry – Work item completed as expected, but on the 2nd-Nth attempt; this can be a requested-by-the-workitem retry, machine being rebooted or deleted during execution, or any number of random Azure components being flaky.
+Typically ignoreable for test runs.
+- PassOnRetry – Special legacy retry functionality which is purposefully obsoleted as it does not play well with Azure DevOps test reporting (reporting the same facts twice causes issues)
+- Timeout – Work Item did not complete within its specified timeout and was forcibly killed.
+Corresponds to exit code -3 (made up value since the process never exited)